History

 In 2021, Van Lanschot Kempen completed its takeover of Dutch wealth manager Hof Hoorneman Bankiers, a fresh step in its growth strategy.
 Assets under management, client relationships and specialists all helped it to further strengthen its position in private banking and asset management.

 The same year saw Van Lanschot Kempen announce its intention to acquire 70% in Belgian wealth manager Mercier Vanderlinden, doubling its size in Belgium.
-Two years later, the remaining 30% was added, and Van Lanschot Belgium and Mercier Vanderlinden will be operating in Belgium under the name of Mercier Van Lanschot from 2024.
+Two years later, the remaining 30% was added, and Van Lanschot Belgium and Mercier Vanderlinden have been operating in Belgium under the name of Mercier Van Lanschot since 2024.

 2022